HOW TO HIT ROCK BOTTOM

 You never want to be doubted in life.
 It’s a very hurtful thing for someone to not believe in you.
 To doubt you.
 But how can they not?
 It is not their fault.
 You lose credibility when you’re a fat, broke, felon.

-With time passing though, it has a way of giving you new perspective.
+With time passing though, it has a way of giving you a new perspective.
 One you can’t accomplish with drugs and alcohol.
-I can see certain area I was sensitive to, that lead to breaking points.
+I can see certain areas I was sensitive to, that led to breaking points.
 I didn’t want to deal with my faults, let alone accept them.
 I was too hung up and concerned with what everybody thought of me.

 But the wrong method is to try and NOT give a shit.
 Or be mad at the world.
 I guess that’s the anecdote.
 For many people on that edge.
 They care.
 They care so much.
 They just need balance, and that comes from gaining perspective.

 I’m no longer crippled with fear as to what people may think of me or my failures (I guess practice makes perfect).
 I lost that fear.
-And I stopped caring so much on what others may think of me, felon or not.
-I got out of a dark hole in my life by just focusing on how I could improve myself in order to improve the situation.
+And I stopped caring so much about what others may think of me, felon or not.
+I got out of a dark hole in my life by just focusing on how I could improve myself to improve the situation.

 I adapted.
 I had to.
 I didn’t want to die anymore.